FlowFuse/flowfuse/docs/install/dns-setup.md

 For Docker on Linux you can use `172.17.0.1` which is the IP address assigned to the `docker0` interface.

-On MacOS you can alias a private IP address to the loop back interface e.g. `10.128.0.1` with `sudo ifconfig lo0 alias10.128.0.1`
+On MacOS you can alias a private IP address to the loop back interface e.g. `10.128.0.1` with `sudo ifconfig lo0 alias 10.128.0.1`

 ## Production